adierking/unplug/README.md

 Each function provided by Unplug is a subcommand of the main program.
 Running Unplug without any command-line arguments or with `help` will display a list of available commands.

-Refer to the [tour](docs/tour.md) for examples of how to use each command.
+Follow the [tour guide](docs/tour.md) for examples of how to use each command.

 ## Compiling

+Prerequisites:

+- Rust 1.56+
+- C compiler (for dependencies)
+- CMake (for dependencies)

-Unplug requires Rust 1.56+ in order to compile.
-You can compile it with Cargo as usual:
+You can compile with Cargo as usual:

 ```sh
 cargo build